Last Updated on: 14th October 2023, 10:48 pm

 Measure out the size of the tank.
 Remember, hermit crabs should be kept in groups.

 Note that the depth of sand should be uniform throughout the whole tank.
-Subtract any objects that you embed into the substrate, like pools of water and pots.
+Subtract any objects you embed into the substrate, like pools of water and pots.

 Examine Your Sand